STAD 2019 Information

 Fee: The fee to enter each student is $15.
 We will also have merchandise to pre-order: $10 per t-shirt or bag or $20 for a sweatshirt.
 Please write one check for all.
 You will need to make your check out to your teacher by Jan.
 26, 2019.

 Requirements: One piece memorized, One piece with music, Complete two Options.

 Name the key of each piece, play the appropriate scale, and answer theory questions pertaining to each piece (as appropriate per level).
 There are 12 levels.
 Your teacher will decide at which level your child is best suited.
 The performance level, options level, and game room levels may be different.

 Super Achiever Requirements: Both pieces memorized and played satisfactorily.
 FIVE options, all completed satisfactorily (One of the options must be a written test with a score of at least 80%). * Super Achievers will receive special acknowledgment for the extra effort.

-Theme: This year's theme will be CLASSY CLASSICS.
-To get a sticker for the theme you need to play a piece from a Classical composer or do a project, report, dance or song from that time period.
+Theme: This year's theme will be MUSIC IN MEDIA.
+To get a sticker for the theme you need to play a piece or do a project, report, or dance from a Movie, TV, Video Game, etc.

 Options: (For explanations of these please talk to your teacher)